I LOVE winter and traveling to cold weather destinations. I know a lot of people…

 11. Dale Ball Trails in Santa Fe, NM

-Just 10 minutes from downtown Sant Fe is what’s known as the Dale Ball Trails system which offers paths for both hiking and biking.
-Right at the foot of the Sangre de Cristo Mountains, there’s a total of 24.4 miles of trails that offer some of the most stunning views of the city.
+Just 10 minutes from downtown Santa Fe is the Dale Ball Trails system, which offers paths suitable for both hiking and biking.
+Right at the foot of the Sangre de Cristo Mountains, there are a total of 24.4 miles of trails that offer some of the most stunning views of the city.

 See more of the Dale Ball Trails in our “Santa Fe” episode

 Nowhere manages to merge whimsy, nostalgia, natural wonder, and adventure quite like Rocky City.
-Technically in Georgia, it’s mere minutes from downtown Chattanooga, and sits atop Lookout Mountain.
+Technically, it’s located in Georgia, mere minutes from downtown Chattanooga, and sits atop Lookout Mountain.
 Follow trails that’ll lead you to fairytale destinations and stunning rock formations.
 Don’t miss Lover’s Leap for some truly epic views and the chance to see seven states all at once!

 See more of Rock City in our “Chattanooga” episode.